-TransAlta employees must obtain prior approval from the Chief Executive Officer of their department prior to accepting a public speaking engagement.
+Personnel must obtain prior approval from the Chief Executive Officer prior to accepting a public speaking engagement.
 TransAlta has designated officials who are authorized to speak on its behalf, in particular when responding to media inquiries.
-For further guidance see Policy 617.
+For further guidance see Policy 617 Release of Information to the Public and News Media.